SkyeCA/HapticPuck/README.md

 The primary use case for this project is as a Haptic feedback device for VRChat (and a custom OSC router is included), but if you know how to code, or have basic knowledge of OSC than it could be used for a wide range of applications.

+__Warning: This is a work in progress.
+You should consider this project to be prototype quality currently!__

 ## Disclaimer

 I am just some random hobbyist on the internet who is sharing their personal project.
 This device has not been formally tested and I am not trained in electronic design/theory.

 **Everything in this repo is to be used AT YOUR OWN RISK.**

-If you build this device or use any component of this project you agree that I will not be held personally responsible for any harm that comes to you or others as a result of it.
+If you build this device or use any component of this project you agree that I will not be held personally responsible for any harm that comes to you and/or others as a result of it.

 ## Supported Hardware